whereistejas/old-blog-backup/_posts/2020-05-26-Double-Pendulum-Part-1.md

 This plot as it is, is still not very intutitive.
 We should add a grid and a legend.
 Perhaps, we can also change the color of the axis labels and tick labels to the color of the lines.

-But, something very weird happens when we try to turn on the grid, which you can see [here]().
+But, something very weird happens when we try to turn on the grid, which you can see [here](https://github.com/whereistejas/whereistejas.github.io/blob/master/assets/jupyter-nb/double-pendulum-part-1-basics-of-plotting.ipynb) at In Cell 8.
 The grid lines don't align with the tick labels on the both the Y-axes.

-However, we can still add some finishing touches to the plot we have created.
-This is where we start seeing the power that can be derived from the flexibility of the Object Oriented Approach.
+We can see that tick values `matplotlib` is calculating on its own are not suitable to our needs, and thus, we will have to calculate them, ourselves.

 ```python
 fig, ax1 = plt.subplots()